 In 1859, The Guenther House was built next door to Carl Guenther’s mill, which is still functional today as the Pioneer Flour Mill.
-The house is best known for the Arts and Crafts style, unique interior, and three-story addition.
-Today, the Guenther House is a milling history museum and a restaurant located at 205 E Guenther Street.
+The house is best known for its Art Nouveau style, unique interior, and three-story addition.
+Today, the Guenther House is a milling history museum and a restaurant.

 Pro Tip: Follow along with the cell phone audio tour.

-16. Mission San Jose Y San Miguel De Aguayo, 701 E Pyron Ave
+16. Mission San Jose Y San Miguel De Aguayo

-The Mission San Jose is two and a half miles south of Mission Concepcion.
-Mission San Jose is the “Queen of the Missions,” the largest of the missions after being restored to its original design in the 1930s by the WPA (Works Project Administration) and celebrated its 300-year anniversary in 2020.
+The Mission San Jose is 2.5 miles south of Mission Concepción.
+Mission San Jose is the “Queen of the Missions,” the largest of the missions after being restored to its original design in the 1930s by the Works Project Administration (WPA).
+In 2020, it celebrated its 300-year anniversary.